Linois's expedition to the Indian Ocean: Second cruise of Linois

 Linois's force gradually moved northwards into the Bay of Bengal and in late August passed Madras, remaining 60 nmi off the coast to avoid an unequal encounter with Rainier's squadron.
 He investigated the harbours at Masulipatam and Cosanguay, making a number of small captures and subsequently cruising along Coastal Andhra in search of valuable convoys.
-Prisoners from one of the ships taken off Masulipatam on 14 September informed him that a valuable British convoy was anchored in the harbour at Vizagapatam, consisting of the frigate and two East Indiamen.
+Prisoners from one of the ships taken off Masulipatam on 14 September informed him that a valuable British convoy was anchored in the harbour at Visakhapatnam, consisting of the frigate and two East Indiamen.